-What can a person or community do to prevent the spread of LEGIONELLOSIS?
+What can a person or community do to prevent the spread of legionellosis?

-There are no vaccinations to prevent Legionnaires.
-The key to prevent Legionnaires and Pontiac Fever is to reduce the risk of Legionella growth and spread.
+There are no vaccinations to prevent Legionnaire's disease.
+The key to prevent Legionnaire's disease and Pontiac fever is to reduce the risk of Legionella growth and spread.
 Building owners and managers are encouraged to develop water management programs to help maintain building water systems and implement controls for Legionella growth.

-Legionella growth can also grow in windshield wiper fluid tank of a vehicle if the tank is filled with water.
+Legionella can also grow in windshield wiper fluid tank of a vehicle if the tank is filled with water.
 To prevent growth, use only windshield cleaner fluid and follow the vehicle manufacturer recommendations.